arjunbhagoji/log-loss-lower-bounds/README.md

-This code accompanies the paper _Lower Bounds on Cross-Entropy Loss in the Presence of Test-time Adversaries_.
+This code accompanies the paper _Lower Bounds on Cross-Entropy Loss in the Presence of Test-time Adversaries_ accepted at ICML 2021.

 ## Lower bounds on cross-entropy loss